fatboi615/D2ChannelBot/README.md

    `d2bs/kolbot/bots/`
 2. Add the bot in **D2Bot#** as a normal profile
 3. Set the script to **`ChannelBot.dbj`**
-4. Edit the config at the top of the file (leaders + channel)
+4. Edit the config at the top of the file (leaders + channel + leader profile)

 ## Configuration
 Edit the config section at the top of **`ChannelBot.dbj`**: